-We socialize for our own ego/narcissism?
+We socialize for our own ego and self aggrandizement?
 Manipulate others by fear, anxiety, verbal/physical violence?
 No social conscience?
 Somehow, we’ve managed to be completely socially inept, but also cunning manipulators.
 And inability to laugh at oneself and one’s own mistakes?
 Really?
 Have they ever met an autistic person?
 Most of us are Quixotic social justice warriors.
 A good 75% of our humor is comprised of self-deprecation and jokes about our own suffering.

 But, these women are not with actual aspies.
 Some of them are, but most of them are with general-purpose assholes, quite neurotypical.

 According to their logic, all deplorable traits point to Asperger’s: Sex addict?
 Must be Asperger’s.
 Doesn’t want sex?
 Must be Asperger’s.
 Screams all the time?
 Aspie.
 Never talks?
 Aspie.
 Stingy with money?
 Aspie.
 Lavish spender?
 Aspie.
 Genocidal warlord?
 Bad tipper?
 Halitosis?
 Con man?
 Serial killer?
 Liar?
 Flat-earther?